I started buying Spider-Man comics in the late 1970's, but for various reasons I never watched these 1981 TV shows the first time around.

 A fitting prrrrr...rize for the greatest cat-burglar in the world.

 Black Cat immediate sets-to stealing watches off wrists, and ear-rings out of ears, amazingly without detection.
 But just as midnight arrives, Spider-Man swings in through that same open window and confronts her, webbing her up and returning the loot to JJJ.

-Jonah is still trying to figure out exactly how this is all Spidey's fault, while our wall-crawling hero grabs the bundled-up Black Cat and drags her off to the police.
+Jonah is still trying to figure out exactly how this is all Spidey's fault, while our wall-crawling hero grabs the bundled-up Black Cat and drags her off to take her to the police.
 Without any evidence of any kind, I'm not quite sure exactly what Spidey expects to do with her when he gets to the police station.
-But he's spared that problem when Black Cat pops a super-sharp claw, cuts the webbing, and gives hom the slip.
+But he's spared that problem when Black Cat pops a super-sharp claw, cuts the webbing, and gives him the slip.